 A selection of flattering sleeve styles:

 Opt for shirts with embellishments around the neck and shoulder areas to accentuate them.
-Another good option are tops that wrap at your natural waistline and flare at the hip.
+Another good option is tops that wrap at your natural waistline and flare at the hip.
 This will conceal a bigger tummy.

-If you want to hide some extra weight around the midsection you could also look for tops with diagonal lines, big prints, and texture.
+If you want to hide some extra weight around the midsection, you could also look for tops with diagonal lines, big prints, and texture.
 These are better for concealing than solid colours.

-Don't tuck your top in your bottoms and make sure it is long enough to cover the tummy.
+Don't tuck your top in your bottoms, and make sure it is long enough to cover the tummy.
 Preferably it should end below the hipline.

 Avoid crop tops and tight-fitted shirts that would highlight the wider tummy area.
-Also stay away from details and embellishments around the midriff area, so as not to attract extra attention to this area.
+Also, stay away from details and embellishments around the midriff area so as not to attract extra attention to this area.
 Finally, steer clear of tops that end above the hipline since this would make the torso look bigger.

 A selection of flattering shirt & top styles: